nikolapesevic/trackonverter/README.md

 # Trackonverter
 Convert audio files to MP3 and AIFF formats while preserving metadata and directory structure in the best supported formats for Pioneer DJ software/hardware.

+### Features
+- Convert various audio formats to MP3 and AIFF (Any input format that [ffmpeg](https://ffmpeg.org/) supports)
+- Preserves metadata (ID3 tags, album art, etc.) during conversion
+- Multithreaded conversion for faster processing
+- Mirrors nested directory structure and file names in the output directory
+- Skips conversion if the output file already exists and is identical

 ### Exported Formats
 The input tracks are exported in the following formats: